top of page

 • Leverage Local Knowledge: Encourage community members to share their experiences and insights, fostering a sense of ownership over conservation efforts.

-Technology can bridge the gap between landlocked communities and the ocean.
+• Utilize Technology: Technology can bridge the gap between landlocked communities and the ocean.
 Here are some ways to leverage technology for ocean conservation:

 • Virtual Ocean Tours: Use online platforms to offer virtual tours of marine environments, allowing landlocked individuals to explore the ocean from their homes.